27 May, 2020

 We don’t believe in teaching kids things that can’t be applied to real life.
 Our measure of success is not whether kids can recite some fancy definitions but whether they can actually write a program by the end of the camp.
 In our online camps for experienced coders age 9+, the focus is less on teaching and more on practice.
 Skills like debugging can only be learnt through experience.
 While kids revel in the freedom of creating their own programs, they are also challenged to work out solutions for problems independently.
 If your child is ready for the thrill of being thrown into the deep end of the pool, these are the camps for them!

 • Roblox Code (Levels 2-3): By the time kids have completed level 1 Roblox code, they’re ready to code their own game from start to finish.
 In level 2, kids start by creating 3D obstacle courses while in level 3 they build even more difficult games.

 • Python (Level 3 + fun summer specials): This camp is all about testing out code and using all the skills learnt in levels 1-2 creatively.
 Level 3 allows kids to use Python in all sorts of ways, from graphic design to game development.
 But because kids love making games so much, we’ve designed two additional themed camps that are entirely devoted to programming video games.

-• Web Development (Levels 1-3 + fun summer specials): If your child dreams of creating their own website and they can confidently code basic games, then look no further!
-From the onset, kids work directly on the coding of websites so that by the end of the course they know everything there is about all 3 languages used in web development: HTML, CSS and JS.
+• Web & App development (Levels 1-3 + fun summer specials): If your child dreams of creating their own website and they can confidently code basic games, then look no further!
+From the onset, kids work directly on the coding of websites so that by the end of the course they know everything there is about all 3 languages used in Web & App development: HTML, CSS and JS.
 If they’re still thirsty for more after completing level 3, our specialized workshop will help them realize their dream of creating their own website.